john-costanzo/Phil/doc/source/menu.rst

 	- **Phil puzzle** (.xw) is the standard format.

-          Note: If |auto-save-count| is greater than zero, the puzzle will automatically be saved in this format after the specified number of changes.
+          Note that if |auto-save-count| is greater than zero, the puzzle will automatically be saved in this format after the specified number of changes.

 	- **Across Lite** (.puz) is the format used by `Across Lite <https://www.litsoft.com/across/alite/download/>`_